Frequently Asked Questions

 Auto-Suggest (Category Discovery)

-Auto-suggest always uses premium models for the highest quality suggestions:
+Auto-suggest always uses premium models for the highest quality suggestions, plus a third semantic merge pass to reconcile overlapping category ideas:

-There is no model tier selection for auto-suggest—it uses the best available models automatically.
+There is no model tier selection for auto-suggest—it uses the best available suggestion workflow automatically.

 What temperature settings do you use for the AI models?